alexfoxy/juicr.js/README.md

 ```
 Play with this example in CodePen.

-For use with React see #Use with React & React Native
+For use with React see #use-with-react--react-native

 ## API
 ### `new Juicr({ initialState={}, dev=false })`